vwkd/code-system/src/languages/rust/trait/trait.md

 - to implement foreign trait on foreign type can create own wrapper type that implements foreign trait, e.g. tuple struct
 - to access methods from original type can either implement desired methods manually on wrapper type or implement deref trait on wrapper type to access all
 - can derive standard implementation using `derive` attribute if trait has associated derive macro
+- specifies concrete types for generics and associated types

+### Generic

+- multiple implementations of trait for type
+- for multiple concrete generic types
+- specifies in `impl` header
+- needs extra type annotations to distinguish multiple concrete generic types
+- can think of generic type as input
+- specified by user of type

+### Associated type

+- only one implementation of trait for type
+- for single concrete associated type
+- specifies in `impl` block
+e.g. can dereference smart pointer only to a single other type
+- no extra type annotations
+- can think of associated type as output
+- specified by type itself

+### GAT

+- like associate type, but
+- can use trait method parameter types and lifetimes
+- can think of mix of generic and associated type